minagawah/react-widget-setup-2021/README.md

 ### 2-1.
 UMD Library

 Building an UMD library is relatively easy.
-It's just that we frequently bump into problems when working with `babel`...
+It's just that we often bump into problems when working with `babel`...

 `webpack.base.js`